 All of our collaboration, contract and milestone revenues are recognized pursuant to our strategic alliance with King.
-King made an upfront cash payment of \$150.0 million to us at the closing of this strategic alliance in 2005.
-King made milestone payments to us of \$15.0 million related to acceptance by the FDA of the NDA for Remoxy and \$5.0 million in 2008 in connection with the acceptance by the FDA of the investigational new drug application, or IND for PTI-721 and \$5.0 million in 2006 in connection with the acceptance by the FDA of the IND for PTI-202.

-We could also receive from King up to \$125.0 million in additional milestone payments in the course of clinical development of Remoxy, PTI-202, PTI-721 and other abuse-resistant opioid painkillers under the strategic alliance.
-Subject to certain limitations, King is also obligated to fund certain development expenses incurred by us pursuant to the collaboration agreement.
+In 2005, King made an upfront cash payment of \$150.0 million to us.
+King has made milestone payments to us of \$25.0 million related to clinical and regulatory milestones under the strategic alliance.
+We could also receive from King up to \$125.0 million in additional milestone payments in the course of clinical development of the opioid painkillers under the strategic alliance.
+Subject to certain limitations, King is also obligated to fund development expenses incurred by us pursuant to the collaboration agreement.
 King is obligated to fund the commercialization expenses of, and has the exclusive right to market and sell, drugs developed in connection with the strategic alliance.
-King is obligated to pay us a 20% royalty on net sales of drugs developed in connection with the strategic alliance, except as to the first \$1.0 billion in net sales of such drugs, for which the royalty is set at 15%.
+King is obligated to pay us a 20% royalty on net sales of drugs developed in connection with the strategic alliance, except as to the first \$1.0 billion in cumulative net sales of such drugs, for which the royalty is set at 15%.

 Although we were profitable in 2006, 2007 and 2008 based on payments received from King and interest income, we have yet to generate any revenues from product sales.
-Through December 31, 2008, we have recorded an accumulated deficit of approximately \$114.1 million.
+Through December 31, 2009, we have recorded an accumulated deficit of approximately \$117.6 million.
 These losses have resulted principally from costs incurred in connection with research and development activities, salaries and other personnel-related costs and general corporate expenses.
 Research and development activities include costs of preclinical and clinical trials as well as clinical supplies associated with our drug candidates.
 Salaries and other personnel-related costs include non-cash stock-based compensation associated with options granted to employees and non-employees.
 Our operating results may fluctuate substantially from period to period as a result of the timing and enrollment rates of clinical trials for our drug candidates and our need for clinical supplies.